peter-herman/gegravity/docs/build_package.md

 5. Create/update setup.cfg, which should sit in the same directory as src.

 # Create and upload package (see https://packaging.python.org/en/latest/tutorials/packaging-projects/)
+To test, use the test pypi server.
+In setup.cfg, replace package name with "name = gegravity-peter-herman"
 ```
 f:
 cd Research/gegravity